 Little did I know this would be the start of long, affectionate relationship with the land of the rising sun.

-It doesn’t feel very long ago but, if take the time to think about it in more detail, the change has certainly been significant.
+It doesn’t feel very long ago but, if I take the time to think about it, the change has certainly been significant.

 Little backstreet bars (aka izakayas) were a dime and a dozen in every Japanese ski town.
 You considered yourself lucky if you found an English menu in a restaurant.
 High-rise condos weren’t standing proud at the bottom of the lifts and it was easy to get fresh tracks every single run.
 The NZ dollar to Japanese yen exchange rate wasn’t particularly favourable and Japan was still sitting around number three or four on most avid snowboarder’s “one day I’ll get there” list.

 At that time I was bouncing between a life of coaching snowboarding and attempting to establish a sideline career in writing and photography.
 Surprisingly, the latter is what first took me to Japan.
 The following three years saw me writing for WSG Media and culminated in the publishing of the first comprehensive, English-language guidebook specifically about skiing and snowboarding in Japan.